-112. In the absence of any more recent information, the COT concluded that there is no basis to change its previous advice for alcohol, caffeine, soya phytoestrogens and vitamin A, which the Committee confirms.
+108. In the absence of any newer information, the COT concluded that there is no requirement to change the current advice for alcohol, caffeine, endosulfane, PeCB, chlordecone and soya phytoestrogens.

-113. Food additives are regulated under EU law and saturated fat, including trend data on intakes of trans fatty acids, are currently under assessment by SACN and are outside the remit of the COT.
-The levels for legacy chemicals are expected to further decline and the COT concluded, in line with the 2012 overarching statement, that there is no indication of concern about these for human health.
-The levels are furthermore regularly monitored and show a declining trend based on the 2015 EU report.
+109. Food additives are regulated under EU law and trans fatty acids are currently under assessment by PHE and is outside the remit of the COT.
+The levels for legacy pesticides are expected to further decline and the COT concluded, in line with the 2012 overarching statement, that there is no indication of concern for human health.
+The levels are furthermore monitored and show a declining trend based on the 2015 EU report.

-114. In the absence of any UK-specific data, COT assessed perchlorate and chlorate based on the evaluations by EFSA and while the COT identified a number of uncertainties in the evaluations, overall they agreed with EFSA's approach and the HBGVs established.
+110. In the absence of any UK-specific data, COT assessed perchlorate and chlorate based on the evaluations by EFSA and while the COT raised a number of uncertainties in the evaluation, overall they agreed with EFSAs approach and the HBGVs.

-115. There is a level of uncertainty concerning the carcinogenic MoA of furan and whether it is directly genotoxic and the COT acknowledges that its assessment is based on worst case assumptions.
+111. There is a level of uncertainty concerning the carcinogenic MoA and potential direct genotoxicity of furan and the COT acknowledges that its assessment is a worst case scenario.
 There have been efforts to reduce concentrations of furan (and methylfurans) in food over recent years but the evidence so far is not sufficient to demonstrate whether there has been a decrease in dietary exposure.
-The exposures in this assessment are of potential toxicological concern and efforts to reduce furan and methylfurans should therefore continue.
+The exposures in this assessment are of potential toxicological concern and efforts to reduce furan and methylfurans should continue.

-116. Chromium is present in food and the environment largely as Cr(III).
-EFSA has established a TDI for Cr(III) of 300 μ g/kg bw.
-Estimated dietary exposures for children aged 0 to < 12 months and 1 to < 5 years indicate chromium intake, either from breastmilk or other foods, well below the TDI and is therefore considered not to be of toxicological concern.
-Environmental exposure to Cr(III) from dust, soil and air was calculated to be at most 0.038, 0.15 and 0.036% of the EFSA TDI, respectively and is therefore considered not to be of toxicological concern.
+112. Chromium is present in food and the environment largely as Cr(III).
+EFSA has derived a TDI for Cr(III) of 300 μ g/kg bw/day.
+Estimated dietary exposures for children aged 0 to < 12 months and 1 to < 5 years do not indicate excessive chromium intake, either from breastmilk or other foods and are therefore unlikely to be of toxicological concern.
+Environmental exposure to Cr(III) was calculated to be at most 0.038, 0.15 and 0.036% of the EFSA TDI for dust, soil and air respectively.

-117. Overall the COT concluded that estimated dietary exposures to selenium for children aged 4 to < 12 months and 1 to < 5 years were below the UL, either from breastmilk or other foods and are therefore unlikely to be of toxicological concern.
+113. Overall the COT concluded that estimated dietary exposures to selenium for children aged 4 to < 12 months and 1 to < 5 years were below the UL, either from breastmilk or other foods and are therefore unlikely to be of toxicological concern.

-118. The COT concluded, that overall, estimated dietary exposures do not indicate excessive zinc intakes and are therefore unlikely to be of toxicological concern.
-However, the COT did note that all HBGVs and UL are derived from adults and it is therefore difficult to identify a HBGV or UL that is applicable to all age groups of infants and children.
+114. The COT concluded, that overall, estimated dietary exposure do not indicate excessive zinc intakes and are therefore unlikely to be of toxicological concern.
+However, the COT did note that all HBGVs and UL are derived from adults and it is therefore difficult to identify a HBGV or UL which is applicable for all infants and children.